flukejones/asusctl/MANUAL.md

 - `"LightbarLeftCorner"`
 - `"LightbarLeft"`

-At the moment there are only two effects available as shown in the example.
+At the moment there are only three effects available as shown in the example.
 More will come in the future but this may take me some time.

 **Aura layouts**: `asusd-user` does its best to find a suitable layout to use based on `/sys/class/dmi/id/board_name`.